leonard-ibeh/javaScript_project/0x04-toDoList_application/README.md

 4. Mark Task as Completed:
 > Identify the task you have completed in the list.
 Click the checkbox or "Mark as Completed" button to indicate its completion.

+## Contributing
+> Contributions are welcome!
+If you'd like to contribute to the To-Do List App, please follow these steps:

+- **Fork the repository.**
+- **Create a new branch for your feature/bug fix.**
+- **Make your changes and commit them.**
+- **Push your changes to your forked repository.**
+- **Submit a pull request with a detailed description of your changes.**

+## Contact
+> If you have any questions, suggestions, or feedback, please feel free to contact us at your-email@example.com.

+Happy task management!